joshwh11/pi_project/README.md

     ```python3 ledtest.py```

-7. Now that the lights are working, let's set up a GitHub repository to hold the file that AppDynamics will update if a policy is triggered.
+7. Now that the lights are working, let's set up a GitHub repository to hold the file that AppDynamics will update when a policy is triggered.
 Create an account if
    you do not already have one and create a repo with one file named "syntheticHealth.txt" that contains simply a 0.
 0 will be the default "off" state of the LED.
    If a policy is triggered, AppDynamics will update the file to a 1, or "on" state.
 Also, you will need a token to authenticate any request to update a GitHub
    file.
 To generate a token, click on the icon drop-down at the top right of GitHub page after logging in -> Click "Settings" -> Click "Developer settings" ->